 The Wood Dial

 Wood dials were used, relatively sparingly, during the 1970s on Datejust and Day-Date models.
-Much like the stone dials, the fact that no two could be identical was an important factor, along with an attractive warmth they add to the overall appearance.
+Much like the stone dials, the fact that no two could be identical was an important factor, along with the attractive warmth they add to the overall appearance.
 Thin slivers of burl wood taken from birch, mahogany, and walnut trees would be fused to the underlying brass plate, creating an utterly unique look.
 In some instances, a tree bark-like pattern would be added to the bezel and even the bracelet center links to carry on the theme.

 The Pie-Pan Dial